pytest-dev/pytest-django/docs/contributing.rst

 Getting the source code
 =======================

-If you're interested in developing a new feature for the CMS, it is recommended that you first discuss it on the `django-cms-developers`_  mailing list so as not to do any work that will not get merged in anyway.

 - Code will be reviewed and tested by at least one core developer, preferably by several.
 Other community members are welcome to give feedback.
 - Code *must* be tested.
 Your pull request should include unit-tests (that cover